-How to Smoothly Transition Employees Into Their First Week on the Job
+How to Smoothly Transition Employees Into 1st Week on the Job

 An employee’s first week on the job is a crucial time – one that can make or break their long-term loyalty to your company.
 Successful new hire onboarding is one of the most important human capital investments you make, as you continue to clarify a person’s role and expectations and build their personal investment in your business.
 Consider these statistics: